Nearly Optimal Bounds for Distributed Wireless Scheduling in the SINR Model

 \section{Abstract}

-We study the wireless scheduling problem in the physically realistic SINR model.
-More specifically: we are given a set of $n$ links, each a sender-receiver pair.
-We would like to schedule the links using the minimum number of slots, using the SINR model of interference among simultaneously transmitting links.
+We study the wireless scheduling problem in the SINR model.
+More specifically, given a set of $n$ links, each a sender-receiver pair, we wish to partition (or \emph{schedule}) the links into the minimum number of slots, each satisfying interference constraints allowing simultaneous transmission.
 In the basic problem, all senders transmit with the same uniform power.

-In this work, we provide a distributed $O(\log n)$-approximation for the scheduling problem, matching the best ratio known for centralized algorithms.
+We give a distributed $O(\log n)$-approximation algorithm for the scheduling problem, matching the best ratio known for centralized algorithms.
 It holds in arbitrary metric space and for every length-monotone and sublinear power assignment.
-It is based on an algorithm studied by Kesselheim and V\"ocking, improving their analysis by a logarithmic factor.
+It is based on an algorithm of Kesselheim and V\"ocking, whose analysis we improve by a logarithmic factor.
 We show that every distributed algorithm uses $\Omega(\log n)$ slots to schedule certain instances that require only two slots, which implies that the best possible absolute performance guarantee is logarithmic.

-Our analysis extends also to linear power assignments, and as well as for more general assignments, modulo assumptions about message acknowledgement mechanisms.